- What is a Reserved Residential Handicap parking space?

 - Who do I call if I have questions about the program?

-A designated on-street parking space located in front of or next to a residential unit that is reserved for use by a resident who is permanently disabled and mobility restricted.
+A designated on-street parking space located in front of or next to a residential unit is reserved for use by a resident who is permanently disabled and mobility restricted.

 Baltimore City Code mandates this accommodation